Natural Gas Looks to Have Bi-Partisan Establishment Support

 Yes, there was a nod to controversy over hydraulic fracturing (or “fracking”) technologies.
 The president said he would require “all companies that drill for gas on public lands to disclose the chemicals they use.”
 He promised that “America will develop this resource without putting the health and safety of our citizens at risk.”
 And the president did make a distinction, of sorts, between natural gas and renewables.
 (The line, “What's true for natural gas is true for clean energy” sets up a kind of contrast.)

 But the takeaway is clear: The Obama Administration and, by extension, a good chunk of the Democratic Party establishment, view natural gas as the kinder, gentler fossil fuel.
 This is a hydrocarbon they can get behind.
 It’s not old-fashioned, like coal.
 It’s not disgusting and sticky and prone to spill, like oil.
 Why, it’s natural!

-There are all sorts of reasons why that thinking is wrong and why we should remain skeptical about the promise …more
+There are all sorts of reasons why that thinking is wrong and …more